mysqljs/mysql/Readme.md

   objects only when they cannot be accurately represented with [JavaScript Number objects] (http://ecma262-5.com/ELS5_HTML.htm#Section_8.5)
   (which happens when they exceed the [-2^53, +2^53] range), otherwise they will be returned as Number objects.
 This option is ignored if `supportBigNumbers` is disabled.
-* `dateStrings`: Force date types (TIMESTAMP, DATETIME, DATE) to be returned as strings rather then inflated into JavaScript Date objects.
+* `dateStrings`: Force date types (TIMESTAMP, DATETIME, DATE) to be returned as strings rather than inflated into JavaScript Date objects.
 Can be `true`/`false` or an array of type names to keep as strings.
 (Default: `false`)
 * `debug`: Prints protocol details to stdout.
 Can be `true`/`false` or an array of packet type names